Mormon missionary: In popular culture

 Mormon missionaries have been portrayed in various popular culture media.
 Missionaries are the main focus of Mormon cinema films God's Army (1999), The Other Side of Heaven (2001), The Best Two Years (2003), The R.M.
 (2003), God's Army 2: States of Grace (2005), The Errand of Angels (2008), and The Saratov Approach (2013).
 The musical Saturday's Warrior (1973) features missionaries and was made into a film in 1989.
 The DVD series Liken the Scriptures occasionally shows missionaries.

 Missionaries were featured in the PBS documentary Get the Fire (2003), as well as in the Tony Award-winning satirical Broadway musical The Book of Mormon.
 Hollywood portrayed missionaries in Yes Man (2008) starring Jim Carrey, and British film Millions also mentioned missionaries.

 Films portraying missionaries gone astray include Trapped by the Mormons (1922), Orgazmo (1997), and Latter Days (2003).
 Mormon missionaries appeared at the end of the American horror film The Strangers (2008); the missionaries were depicted as children as opposed to young men.

 In 2008, former missionary Chad Hardy was subjected to church discipline after releasing a pin-up calendar titled "Men on a Mission", which consisted of pictures of scantily clad returned missionaries.

+The 2024 horror film Heretic depicts two young sister missionaries who find themselves trapped in the home of a man who invites them in to discuss religion.
+It stars Sophie Thatcher and Chloe East, who were both raised Mormon.